 Though the question of when exactly to arrive prior to your flight seems to be almost tribalistic among frequent travellers, in our humble view, getting to the airport nice and early is a great way to ease into the journey.
 Give yourself time to grab something to eat, perhaps have a (yep, just one) beer, and don’t let that pace quicken above a canter.
 You don’t want to be boarding the plane flustered and sweaty, if you’re going to be in that mindset (and clothes) for the next however many hours.

 The same goes for parking.
 The last thing you want to be doing when there’s a departure looming is to be searching for a parking space.
 Instead, try to arrange one in advance; most decent airports offer this service.
-Should you be parking at Newark airport, for instance, then you can secure a space at a reasonable price and take the stress off your journey.

 Oh, the joy of learning that the seat next to you is unoccupied as you prepare for takeoff.
 We’re buzzing just thinking about it.
 Sadly, this is a rare occurrence, so you need to do everything you can to make your little area of the plane as roomy as possible for the flight.